StefanJanssen95/CommandBotFramework/README.md

 # CommandBotFramework
 The goal of the CommandBotFramework is to make an generic system which can be used to create bots for multiple platforms  while using the same commands.
-I started this project in order for a few Twitch streamers who also have a Discord community.
+I started this project in order for a few Twitch streamers, who also have a Discord community, to have consistent commands over their platforms.

 ## Setting up the project
 ### Requirements